Sp1riting/A-Level-Coursework/Stuff to be done soon.md

 ToDo:

-- Pay rent function in Player class needs to be changed
+- Rent amounts in the plauer class should change format
 - Chance cards aren't cycling through the options
 - More chance cards need to be added
 - Add houses